struck/guides/README.md

 Guides
 ======

+An established code culture, written down.
+This gives us speed and efficency in onboarding and ongoings.

 Design sturdy apps, write code well.
 Be a BOSS.
 And a CHAMP.

 - [Protocol](protocol): General development and architecture guidelines.